 (c) 3 points In a binary tree of depth d, what is the maximum and minimum number of nodes it could have?
-Minimum: d + 1, Maximum $2^{d+1} - 1$

 (d) 3 points Draw a non-planar graph of minimal size.
-Either of the two graphs below are correct.

 3. Complexity and Induction (15 points)

 (a) 3 points What is the tightest bound on the time complexity of the following function?
 Be careful!
 This requires you to know the complexity of all operations and function calls below.